Risk report

 Full internal model

-The further development of the to a full internal model is one of the most important projects from a risk management perspective.
+The further development of the partial internal model to a full internal model is one of the most important projects from a risk management perspective.
 In this way, UNIQA aims to more adequately reflect its own risk profile.
 This project will last several years.
 In 2021, the main focus was on developing the model.
 In 2022, the first model runs of the individual risk modules will take place.
 Work is also underway on the first validations and the lessons learned.
 During the year, several feedback loops between employees and advisers are planned from the project perspective.
 Another important goal is to produce a draft of the documentation necessary for approval of the model.
 In 2022 there will also be on-site audits by the Financial Market Authority.
 The objective is to obtain official approval of the full internal model by the end of 2023.

 Security & Resilience Management